-Registering your own business in SAM is free...in the same way that doing your own taxes is free.
-Before proceeding, it's best to read up on the required information that you need to submit for the registration, how to properly format the mandatory notarized letter, and making sure every detail is accurate.
+Registering your own business in SAM is free... in the same way that doing your taxes is free.
+Before proceeding, it's best to read up on the required information you must submit for the registration, properly format the mandatory notarized letter, and ensure every detail is accurate.

-That's because, if there are any errors on your SAM registration, you may face:
+That's because if there are any errors on your SAM registration, you may face the following:

 - Rejection, resulting in costly delays

 - Delays in payments on work that you have already performed

 - Fines for misrepresenting your company (even if it was unintentional)

 If you take the DIY route for registering in SAM, ensure you do your homework and know what you're doing.

 As mentioned earlier, you can either handle your business's taxes or hire a professional to take care of them.